gamemachine/ainav/README.md

 You can also set a mesh source to not be collected by the surface.
 That's there mainly for testing actually but you might find a practical use for it.

 The surface controller also has methods to add/remove sources at runtime.
-When you add an input it assigns an id, so you can then use that id to remove the input.
+When you add a source it assigns an id, so you can then use that id to remove the source.
 You can also set custom data on the mesh source, and there is a lookup by custom data method on the surface controller.

 **Filters**